SteelCompendium/data-gen/Draw Steel Rules.md

 A creature’s size indicates how many squares they occupy during combat, which defines the creature’s space.
 If a creature’s size is 1, they occupy a space of 1 square.
 If a creature is larger than 1 square, their size equals the number of squares they take up in length, width, and height.
 For example, a horse has a size of 2, which means that during combat, they occupy a space that is 2 squares long, 2 squares wide, and 2 squares high.
 You could also think of that space as a cube that is 2 squares on all sides.

-If a creature is size 1, their size value includes the letter T, S, M, or L, abbreviations of tiny, small, medium, and large respectively.
-Since the minimal amount of space a creature can take up during combat is 1, this letter indicates the difference between tiny pixies, small polders, medium humans, and large hakaan, each of which occupy a space of 1 square in combat.
+If a creature is a size 1, their size value includes the letter T, S, M, or L, abbreviations of tiny, small, medium, and large respectively.
+Since the minimal amount of space a creature can take up during combat is 1, this letter indicates the difference between tiny pixies, small polders, medium humans, and large hakaan, each of which occupy of a space 1 square in combat.
 These sizes in order from smallest to largest are 1T, 1S, 1M, and 1L.

 Objects can also have a size rating.
-If an object has an O (an abbreviation for oblong) next to its size, it indicates that the object’s size isn’t the number of squares the object occupies, but rather its relative mass and weight to a creature of equivalent size.
-If an ability or feature allows you to interact with objects of a certain size, that rule includes all objects of that size, oblong or otherwise.
+If an object has an O (an abbreviation for oblong) next to its size, it indicates that the object’s size isn’t the number of squares the object occupies, but rather it's relative mass and weight to a creature of equivalent size.
+If an ability or feature allows you to interact with objects of a certain size that rule includes all objects of that size, oblong or otherwise.

-The Creature and Object Sizes table shows examples of creature and object sizes up to size 5, but there is no limit to what a creature or object’s size could be.
+The Creature and Object Sizes table shows examples sizes of creatures and objects up to size 5, but there is no limit to what a creature or object’s size could be.

 ### CREATURE AND OBJECT SIZES